yehzx/gsb_retreat_organization/docs/meeting_minutes.md

 3. Get the faculty and student list (late March)

 #### Next Meeting Agenda
-1. Decide which hotels to go to for the site inspection
+1. Decide which hotels to go to for site inspections
 2. Google form and email content